 The only parts you need to swap out to turn an AR-15 chambered in .223/5.56 NATO to one in .50 Beowulf is the barrel and the bolt carrier group.
 You can also simply purchase an upper receiver to swap onto your lower and make it easier.

 Finding Your Favorite Caliber

-I’m obviously a .50 Beowulf fan, but what’s nice about the AR-15 is that you can find a caliber to fit what you want to do with your rifle.
+I’m obviously a fan of this .50 version, but what’s nice about the AR-15 is that you can find a caliber to fit what you want to do with your rifle.

 If you want top-tier performance from a short-barreled rifle and less noise when you fire your gun, .300 BLK rounds will be just what you need.
 For long-range shooting, 6.5 Grendel and 6.8 SPC are both effective to almost 500 yards.

 Personally, I prefer other rifles for long-range shooting, and when it comes to the AR-15, I appreciate pure power.
 That’s why when I want to have fun and I have some cash to spare, I go with .50 Beowulf.

 If you’re looking to learn more about this cartridge, check out John McAdams’ article on The Big Game Hunting Blog.

 50 Beowulf Ammo vs. Level III armor plate